 Challenge number Detail of challenge 1 Attainment 8 and Progress 8 data reveal that, matching the national trend, there is a gap in achievement between disadvantaged learners and their non-disadvantaged peers.
 2 The proportion of disadvantaged students achieving grade 5+ in English and Maths is lower than that for non-disadvantaged students.
 3 Our data analysis from periods of national lockdown reveal that, on average, disadvantaged learners were significantly less engaged in their learning, as measured by attendance at live online lessons, as well as by submission of completed work to teachers for checking and feedback.
 This difference in engagement widened the progress gap significantly, following several years where we had been able to reduce the size of the disadvantage gap.
 4 Attendance of disadvantaged students is lower than that of non- disadvantaged students.
-2021-2022 attendance: 85.3 % for disadvantaged students, 91.4 % for others.
-Autumn term 2022 attendance to date: 87.6 % for disadvantaged students, 92.6 % for others.
+2023-2024 attendance: 86.1 % for disadvantaged students, 92.5 % for others.
+Autumn term 2024 attendance to date: 87.3 % for disadvantaged students, 94.6 % for others.
 This makes it more difficult for the school to effectively teach disadvantaged students and to support them in closing attainment and progress gaps to their peers.
 5 Disadvantaged learners arrive in Year 7 with lower levels of literacy in terms of reading age and spelling, punctuation and grammar accuracy.
 This has knock-on consequences across their curriculum, making it more difficult for them to access learning materials, to interpret questions or to formulate detailed and accurate responses which fully demonstrate their knowledge and understanding.
-During national lockdowns in 2020 and 2021, disadvantaged learners showed lower levels of attendance at live lessons, and less work submission than their peers, in English.
-This has widened the disadvantage gap, with a legacy effect as those students move through the school.
+The enduring legacy of the Covid-19 pandemic continues to affect pupil progress and development, as disruptions to learning has resulted in persistent challenges to academic achievement and overall growth, further widening the disadvantage gap as those students move through the school.
 6 Disadvantaged learners arrive in Year 7 with lower attainment levels in Maths.
-During national lockdowns in 2020 and 2021, disadvantaged learners showed lower levels of attendance at live lessons, and less work submission than their peers, in Maths.
-This has widened the disadvantage gap, with a legacy effect as those students move through the school.
+The Covid-19 pandemic widened the disadvantage gap, with a legacy effect as those students move through the school.
 7 Access to resources at home is a significant barrier for many disadvantaged learners, including: having a suitable device to work on and to access online resources; having the ability to print at home; having physical resources with which to complete work and conduct revision; having a quiet space to work; having support from others around how to learn and study effectively.
 8 Information from our student surveys, conversations with students and contact with parents all reveal that a significant proportion of students are experiencing anxiety, depression, poor self-esteem and social engagement issues.
 We believe these were greatly exacerbated by extended periods of lockdown, restrictions on social interaction and removal of 'normal' extra-curricular experiences during key phases in children's development.
 In addition, the ever-present prospect of potential underperformance, as reinforced by talk of 'catch-up', has led to fears around exam performance being heightened.
 These factors have all, in our experience, disproportionately affected disadvantaged students and the impact is ongoing.